apache/pekko/docs/src/main/paradox/typed/cluster-concepts.md

 ### Gossip

-The cluster membership used in Akka is based on Amazon's [Dynamo](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) system and particularly the approach taken in Basho's' [Riak](https://en.wikipedia.org/wiki/Riak) distributed database.
+The cluster membership used in Pekko is based on Amazon's [Dynamo](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) system and particularly the approach taken in Basho's' [Riak](https://en.wikipedia.org/wiki/Riak) distributed database.
 Cluster membership is communicated using a [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol), where the current state of the cluster is gossiped randomly through the cluster, with preference to